o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/shader-build-pipeline.md

 **AZSL** is a variation of HLSL, with a few extensions that make it easier to author and maintain shaders.
 Most programming rules that apply to AZSL are the same for HLSL.
 You can refer to the [AZSL and Compiler](azsl/_index.md) section and the [Microsoft DirectX HLSL](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-reference) documentation for more details.

 There are a few key extensions of AZSL, which affect the shader build pipeline:
 - **Shader Resource Groups (SRGs)**: A container for application visible variables, which are defined in code with the class `ShaderResourceGroup`.
-SRGs can be defined in `.azsl` files as *partial SRGs*, which defines only a portion of an SRG.
+SRGs can be defined in `.azsl` files as *partial SRGs*, which define only a portion of an SRG.
 You can combine the partial SRGs in a single `.srgi` file.
 Learn more about SRGs in the [AZSL Reference](azsl/reference.md).
 - **Shader Variant Options**: Application visible variables, which the developer can choose to compile as static constants or as regular global variables.
-The compiled shader code results in **shader variants**, or variations of the shader code, which minimizes branching in runtime.
+The compiled shader code results in **shader variants**, or variations of the shader code, which minimize branching in runtime.
 You can specify the variants you want to pre-build in a `.shadervariantlist` file.
 Learn more about shader variant options in the [AZSL Reference](azsl/reference.md).

 ### AZSL file (`.azsl`)

-The `.azsl` files are the main source file that contain AZSL code and shader programs.
+The `.azsl` file is the main source file that contains AZSL code and shader programs.
 Atom currently supports vertex, pixel (or fragment), compute, and raytracing shaders.
 The `.azsl` file might also include other files with reusable AZSL code, like `.azsli` and `.srgi` files.

 ### Shader Asset Files (`*.shader`)